 That Friend/Assistant Coach was Bobby Stevens who in 2014 was voted to the ACC Men’s Basketball Legends Class.
-I as very proud and happy for Bobby.
+I as very proud and happy that Bobby received that recognition.

 Bobby was a sharpshooting, ball-hawking guard who helped provide the leadership for head coach Don Devoe’s 1973 Virginia Tech basketball team which ended up winning the school’s first national championship in basketball, claiming the 1973 National Invitation Tournament title in New York’s Madison Square Garden.
 It should be noted that in 1973 the Hokies played all 4 games in MSG in the span of a week.

 Playing alongside two of the top players in Tech history in Allen Bristow and Craig Lieder, Stevens, at 5-10, would not be hard to overlook.
 But the scrappy native of Chester, Pa., happened to make all of the right plays in that star-crossed year for the Hokies.
 A transfer from Ferrum College, Stevens was playing his first season in Division I Basketball and he proved to be the final piece the Hokies needed.